 Microwave - Cavity Repair Needed Due to Arcing, Chipping, Peeling or Scorching

-Arcing is the microwave term for sparks in the oven, which can be caused by metal or foil touching the side of the oven, using metal utensils or improper placement of the metal rack on the shelf supports.
-Please read and follow the Owner's Manual for important safety instructions.
-Download a copy of the Owner's Manual
+Arcing is the term used for describing sparks in the microwave oven which can be caused by metal or foil touching the interior side or back of the oven, metal utensils being used in the oven or the improper placement of the metal rack on the shelf supports.
+Please read and follow the Owner's Manual for important safety instructions when using your microwave.

-- In the event of a hole in the microwave’s cavity wall, the damage is non-repairable and you should discontinue use of the product.
-It is also recommended that the microwave be replaced if arcing continues to occur.
+In the event of a hole in the microwave’s cavity wall, the damage is non-repairable and you should discontinue use of the product.
+Arcing may cause a hole to occur and, subsequently, additional arcing may occur when the microwave is used.
+If there is a hole in the microwave interior, we recommend that the microwave be replaced.

-- Minor chips to the coating on the microwave's interior cavity will not affect the product's performance.
+Minor chips to the surface coating on the microwave's interior cavity will not affect the product's performance.

 If the coating is actively flaking or paint is peeling anywhere inside the oven cavity (including under the turntable) discontinue the use of the microwave and replace it.
 The microwave is not repairable.

-- The cavity coating in GE Appliances microwave ovens is selected to be safely used as a food-contact surface and meets GE Appliances' and applicable government requirements for such use.
+The cavity coating in our microwave ovens is selected to be safely used as a food-contact surface and meets our and applicable government requirements for such use.

-- No lead or other toxic materials are added to the cavity coating material used in GE Appliances microwave ovens.
+No lead or other toxic materials are added to the cavity coating material used in our microwave ovens.

-GE Appliances does not have an approved repair method for chips/burns/scratches to the coatings.
+We do not have an approved repair method for chips, burns or scratches to the interior coating.